kristinemlarson/gnssrefl/README.md

 **What if you want to use high-rate data?**  <code>-rate high</code>

-If you invoke this flag, it currently only looks at the UNAVCO or NRCAN archives.
+If you invoke this flag, it currently only looks for Rinex2 data at the UNAVCO, CDDIS and NRCAN archives.
-Geoscience Australia has high-rate data - but there are some unresolved issues with this archive, particularly with their blocking modern GPS signals.
-Until that is changed, I cannot recommend you use high-rate GNSS data from Geoscience Australia for reflectometry.
+<a href=https://www.ga.gov.au/>Geoscience Australia</a> has high-rate GNSS data - but they
+are currently deleting modern GPS signals.
+This is a deal breaker for me.
+Until that is changed, I cannot recommend you use high-rate GNSS data from Geoscience Australia for reflectometry and access to their archive is not provided in this software.

+In principle I can pretty easily allow Rinex 3 high-rate data for CDDIS.
+However, CDDIS has announced they plan to change their archive structure for high-rate data again.
+These frequent changes make it difficult for us to keep this code running.
+All we can do is try.

 For high-rate data, you should **never** use the python translation option.